VitaHEX-Games/HexFlow-Launcher/README.md

 * To download cover images, press start, go to 'Artwork' then choose which covers or backgrounds you would like to download.
 * From version 5 onwards you can also extract background images for PSP games from PSP iso files.
+* If you add your own covers, rescan for them to be updated.

 # Controls